 In our consulting projects and trainings on software product management as well as in ISPMA (International Software Product Management Association) we frequently work with successful and experienced product managers who share their experiences, tips and tricks with us; also with researchers who involve us in their projects and discuss their results with us.
 So we are able to expand our own expertise.
 Our customers and training participants benefit from this.
 And it is reflected in our publications.

 We can help with:

-combining best industry practices with 20 years of hands-on experience.
+combining best industry practices with more than 25 years of hands-on experience.
 Our CEO Hans-Bernd Kittlaus is internationally recognized as thought leader on SPM with a high number of publications and invited presentations.

 Based on the big success of ISPMA-based SPM Foundation Level Trainings, which have been available since early 2012, and the wishes of many training participants, ISPMA has extended its Curriculum with syllabi for four Excellence Level Trainings:

 What is the right strategy for your product to achieve business success in changing times?
 Utilize the business model canvas to make your strategic decisions, get feedback faster and make informed adjustments.